henrythemes/jekyll-bootstrap-theme/introngs1505/labs/advanced-linux.md

 ### Assignment
 The assignments do not have to be handed in in any form.
 Just complete them for your own sake, to make sure that you have understood the material.
-If you need help or further explanations to complete any assignments, please do not hesistate to contact us, it is what we are here for =).
+If you need help or further explanations to complete any assignments, please do not hesitate to contact us, it is what we are here for =).

 In no more than two commands, get the file permissions from